 Q: How will I know if I won a Gen-Fed seat?

-A: Winners will be randomly drawn on Saturday, 17 February 2024 at 1:00 p.m.
-ET during a live session, viewable by all, via Zoom (you don’t need to be present to win).
+A: Winners will be randomly drawn on Saturday, 22 February 2025 at the times above.
+It is viewable by all applicants, via Zoom (you don’t need to be present to win).

 Q: How many seats are available?

-A: In 2024 we will be now be drawing 38 seats.
-This is determined by (a) the number of persons allowed in the space reserved for us at Archives I, plus (b) the number of 2023 scholarship winners or sponsored students who selected Gen-Fed as their institute of choice.
+A: In 2025 we will be drawing 35 seats.
+This is determined by (a) the number of persons allowed in the space reserved for us at Archives I, plus (b) the number of scholarship winners or sponsored students selected Gen-Fed as their institute of choice.
 Twenty additional names, above and beyond the remaining available seats, will be drawn for waitlist status.

 Q: How many times can I enter?